mayank3aj3769/mayank3aj3769/README.md

 # Mayank Raj

 Hello!
 I'm Mayank, a Machine Learning Engineer .
 My background includes a Masters degree in Machine Learning, with a focus on Deep Learning and Natural Language Processing.
 I am a Software Engineer with 3 years of work experience in building microservices.
 I'm skilled at fixing scaling issues, implementing new features, and upgrading microservices to handle more traffic.
-I'm looking for opportunities to apply my knowledge in Generative AI and Deep Learning to tackle challenging problems.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mayank-raj77) or check out my [portfolio](https://mayank-raj37.netlify.app/).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mayank-raj77)

 ## Projects
 Explore my projects to see detailed applications of machine learning and deep learning across various domains: